alexlafalce/exploring-odoo/README.md

 If you like reading, visit the documentation on [my github page](https://yonitjio.github.io).

+If you find this useful, consider giving the repo a star ⭐️ — it helps keep the project visible and motivates continued work.

 > [!NOTE]
 > This branch requires you to be comfortable with Odoo frameworks such ash the ORM, OWL, Qweb, etc. You don't need to be an expert, but you still need to understand the basics.